-US 101 south narrows to a shoulderless highway upon entering Richardson Grove State Park at approximately Postmile HUM 2.02.
+US 101 south narrows and lacks a shoulder upon entering Richardson Grove State Park at approximately Postmile HUM 2.02.

 US 101 continues south through a tunnel-like lined alignment of Coastal Redwoods and emerges from Richardson Grove State Park into Cook's Valley at approximately Postmile HUM 0.47.